 Part of this is probably due to the laid-back lifestyle that permeates interactions between people.
 Everyone makes the time to smile and chat with their neighbors.
 On the one hand, this means you may have to wait fifteen minutes for a store to open.
 On the other hand, if you are lost or need help, you’ll easily find a new friend to assist.

 Since English is the official language of Belize, most tourists will find it easy to get around and to make friends with the locals.

 An Adventure for Everyone, Especially Those Wild About Wildlife

 In addition to an abundance of marine life, Belize also has rain forests that are teeming with animals, birds, lizards and other unique species.
 In the Cayo District there is a preserve for the Green Iguana and in Southern Belize, the Cockscomb Wildlife Sanctuary has the Jaguar Preserve.
 There is also a baboon sanctuary where you can get closer views of the endangered black howler monkeys, right in the Belize District.

 Canopy tours of the rain forests will yield sightings of exquisite birds such as toucans, macaws and many others.

 Whether your idea of the perfect vacation is climbing to the top of a Maya pyramid, hiking through nature sanctuaries and swimming under waterfalls, or going scuba diving around one of the many Cayes that dot the Belizean coast, you will find a chance to experience it during your visit to Belize.

-And since Belize is a place that there is no way you will be able to fit everything into just one visit – you’ll just have to come back again!
+And since Belize is a place where there is no way you will be able to fit everything into just one visit – you’ll just have to come back again!